-In 1992 my life changed completely.
-My emotions spiraled downwards for about 2 years.
-Then I found the inner strength to lift myself out of the chasm.
+I’ve done this before.
+In 1992, my life shifted on its axis after losing a girlfriend I thought would be my first and last.
+My emotions spiraled down for two years.
+Then I found the grit to lift myself out of the chasm.

-For about 3.5 years after those two, I spent every day wearing a $100 suit and carrying a near-empty brief case to my local employment-office to look the part of the person I wanted to become.
-It paid off.
-In mid 1996 I acquired a 6-week temp’ job in a government department.
-It was the ‘in’ I needed to start my way up the job-chain.
+For the next few years after that, I wore a $100 suit every day and carried a near-empty briefcase to the local employment office.
+I was dressing the part of the person I wanted to become.
+It worked.
+By early-1996, I landed a six-week temp job in a government department.
+That was the in I needed to start climbing the ladder.

-[1] Organise and participate in a 3+ person photo gallery.
-This will include the person I want to support, plus a few others whom I anticipate will want to be involved.
+I’ve got a massive projects to create and execute over the next 11 months.
+I’m organising and participating in a photo gallery with three or more people.
+This includes the person I want to support, plus a few others I think will want to be involved.

-Fortitude, strength, belief in self.
-Characteristics I have, despite what a few people believe or have seen of me.
+These are characteristics I have, despite what a few people might believe or have seen of me lately.

-So I am not quitting.
+I’m not quitting.
 I’m certainly not giving up.
 This is where I begin again.
-Thank you to those who didn’t believe me – you continue to strengthen me and give me the determination to achieve any goal I set of myself.
+To those who didn’t believe in me: thank you.
+You’ve only strengthened my determination to achieve any goal I set for myself.

-Those projects are not going to get themselves done.
-And my baby boy is not going to survive without my help.
-It’s time to get off the couch, get on with life and do all I can to make myself better.
-I ain’t letting this one moment in my life tie me down or hold me back.
+IMPORTANTLY: Our newborne baby boy isn’t going to survive without my help.
+It’s time to get off the couch, get on with life, and do everything I can to make myself better.
+I ain’t letting this moment tie me down or hold me back.
 This too will pass.

 Stephen, you inspire.
 Words are not enough and certainly difficult to find when it comes to the appreciation and kindness you offer without any expectation in return.
 Thank you!